stolostron/rhacm-docs/.github/ISSUE_TEMPLATE/documentation-report.md

 <!--

-Use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file as the table of contents.
-The `summary.md` file provides direct linking within the repository to the corresponding files.

-1. Provide detailed descriptions of the changes.
-If you provide your contact information, we can contact you with any questions related to your issue.
-2. Add _squad-doc_ label to the issue.
-3. Submit the issue.
-Please add `squad:doc` label.
+View the recent published documentation and the navigation from the [Customer portal](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/1.0/html/release_notes/red-hat-advanced-cluster-management-for-kubernetes-release-notes).

+See the default staged branch in the [RHACM docs repo](https://github.com/open-cluster-management/rhacm-docs) to see what is staged for the next release.

+1. Open an issue using content from this template.
+2. Label your issue with your dev squad issue.
+(Example: `squad:installer`)
+3. Label your issue `squad doc`.
+4. Assign the correct writer for your development squad.
+4. Link to the development issue if there is one.
+5. Provide a detailed description of the change, or link to draft content.
+6. Submit.

-The ID team adds the `in-review` label when it is time to start reviewing the changes.
+The ID team adds the `doc awaiting input` label if the issue is waiting for details, and `in-review` label when dev is reviewing the changes.
 -->

 ## Documentation Report